npiv/chatblade/README.md

 options:
   -h, --help            show this help message and exit --last, -l            Display the last result.
-If a query is given the conversation is continued --prompt-config PROMPT_CONFIG, -p PROMPT_CONFIG
+If a query is given, the conversation is continued --prompt-config PROMPT_CONFIG, -p PROMPT_CONFIG
                         Prompt config name, or file containing a prompt config --openai-api-key OPENAI_API_KEY